Wang Huning: Culture

 In his 1988 essay "The Structure of China's Changing Political Culture", Wang said that the CCP must reconsider how a nation's "software", meaning culture, values, and attitudes, shaped its "hardware", meaning economics, systems, and institutions.
 Some sources have attributed this type of thought to be "a daring break from the materialism of Orthodox Marxism."
-Wang said that China was under a great transformation from a "culturally oriented political culture" which was guided by political mobilization to an "institutionally oriented political economy" led by economic mobilization, but the new model under the socialism with Chinese characteristics was leaving China with no core values, which "could serve only to dissolve societal and political cohesion".
-He says China passed through three stages in its development culture, traditional, modern, and Marxist-socialist, but none of led to the removal of structures preceding them, meaning China was still an "unformed state" that didn't have a "proper identity".
+Wang said that China was under a great transformation from a "culturally oriented political culture" guided by political mobilization to an "institutionally oriented political economy" led by economic mobilization, but the new model under the socialism with Chinese characteristics was leaving China with no core values, which "could serve only to dissolve societal and political cohesion".
+He says China passed through three stages in its development culture— traditional, modern, and Marxist-socialist— but none of them led to the removal of structures preceding them, meaning China was still an "unformed state" that didn't have a "proper identity".
 Wang also said that the introduction of Marxism to China was not completely positive, and that while the CCP criticized China's historical values since 1949, it did not give enough regard to creating and shaping its own core values.